By Ekemelu Nnoli

 allegiance to their gallery owner, whose “bread and butter” comes from

-collector will definitely try to find his way to strike a deal directly with
+collector will definitely try to find their way to strike a deal directly with

 you, then at least adhere to a Recommended Retail Price so you don’t undermine

-the efforts of your gallery who is putting everything on the line to put you
+the efforts of your gallery, which is putting everything on the line to put you

 out there.
-It would generally make sense to respect the sequence of afore
+It would generally make sense to respect the sequence of the aforementioned value-chain, after all, when you want to book a performing artist, you

-proficient and effective when we tend to focus more on our core competences
+proficient and effective when we tend to focus more on our core competencies,

 e.g. the artists focus on creating new works and the gallery owners focus on